 The results showed a favorable safety profile for Anavex 2-73, which was important for further studies.
 The most common adverse side effects were minor, such as dizziness and or headache, and most were resolved.
 The researchers noted that “unexpected” therapeutic responses also were seen, including improved alertness and mood, and better engagement with family and friends.

 A 104-week, open-label extension study (NCT02756858), which enrolled participants with mild-to-moderate Alzheimer’s disease who had taken part in the previous trial, evaluated long-term safety of Anavex 2-73.
 A total of 21 patients were evaluated over three years.
 Patients’ cognitive function was assessed using the mini-mental state examination (MMSE) while functional changes were measured using the Alzheimer’s disease cooperative study-activities of daily living (ADCS-ADL), a test that assesses the competence of Alzheimer’s disease patients in daily living activities.

 The results of the study showed a significant association between the dosage of Anavex 2-73 and cognitive and function improvements.
 Anavex was safe and well-tolerated throughout the study.

 A Phase 2b/3 (NCT03790709) clinical trial is enrolling patients with mild-to-moderate Alzheimer’s disease to receive one of two different doses of Anavex 2-73 or placebo for one year.
 The study seeks to enroll 450 patients.
 The primary outcome measure will be any changes in cognitive ability and ADCS-ADL from the start of the study to the end, though other symptoms of Alzheimer’s also will be monitored throughout the study.

-The patients who complete this study will have the opportunity to enroll in ATTENTION-AD, an open-label extension study, for two more years of treatment with Anavex 2-73.
+Patients who complete this study will have the opportunity to enroll in ATTENTION-AD, an open-label extension study in which all will be treated with Anavex 2-73 for two years.

 Last updated: Oct.
 14, 2019